KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L04) Show Total Cookies.md

 - Controls the Image we see on the Canvas

-## Adjust the Position of the Score Space
+## Adjust the Position of the Cookie Count Space

 1) Double-Click on the **Canvas** Object in the **Hierarchy** to Zoom our focus on it